Skip to content

 Back to blog

-If you’ve read our guide on what books of accounts you need to keep, you know the requirements.
+If you’ve already registered your business with the BIR and read our guide on what books of accounts you need to keep, you know the requirements.
 But knowing which books to maintain is one thing.
 Actually recording transactions in them is another.

 This guide walks you through how to write entries in each book, with real examples for both VAT-registered and non-VAT businesses.